• Home

 Military members and their families receive permanent change of station orders from stateside bases to overseas bases, and vice versa.
 The Patriot Express is one way to make that travel happen.

-Some take assignments from one overseas base to another, and Patriot Express flights may be used to facilities that kind of travel, too, depending on circumstances.
+Some take assignments from one overseas base to another, and Patriot Express flights may be used to facilitate that kind of travel, too, depending on circumstances.

 Patriot Express Departures And Arrivals

 Which Patriot Express you fly depends greatly on where you are headed.
-Those departing the United States for overseas bases in the Pacific will depart from Seattle, Washington’s Air Mobility Command (AMC) terminal to the following destinations—what are listed here can safely be assumed to be round-trip flights, though mission requirements and other factors may change that on individual flights:
+Those departing the United States for overseas bases in the Pacific will depart from Seattle, Washington’s Air Mobility Command (AMC) terminal to the following destinations.
+The bases listed here can safely be assumed to be round-trip flights, though mission requirements and other factors may change that on individual flights:

 • Misawa AB, Japan